Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 information about traditional Indian clothing in general.

-The Passamaquoddies didn't wear long feather headdresses
+The Passamaquoddies didn't wear war bonnet headdresses

 like the Sioux.
 Sometimes they wore a

 headband with feathers in it.
-The Passamaquoddies also had pointed caps like
+The Passamaquoddies also had

 the Mi'kmaq, and

-moccasins for their feet.
+beaded moccasins for their feet.
 They didn't usually paint their faces.

 Most Passamaquoddy men and women wore their hair long.